AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ....() save the key as dev_assessment_key \
 ....() type in `ssh-agent -s your_key_name`

-## Step five: Fork the repo
+## Step six: Fork the repo
 Go to https://github.com/AllieRays/dev-assessment and fork the repository to your personal github account.

-## Step six: Clone your repo with SSH
+## Step seven: Clone your repo with SSH
 `git clone git@github.com:[your-github-handle]/dev-assessment.git`

-## Step seven: Add an upstream to your forked repo
+## Step eight: Add an upstream to your forked repo
 `git remote set-url upstream git@github.com:AllieRays/dev-assessment.git` \
 run \
  `git pull upstream master`

-## step eight: run cmder as admin
-Open Cmder.
-In Cmder, right-click on the toolbar, click 'New Console...', then check the 'Run as administrator' checkbox and click Start.
-You need to run Cmder as an administrator

-run the following command \
-`vagrant plugin install vagrant-vbguest` \
- `vagrant plugin install vagrant-hostsupdater`

 ## Step nine: Composer
-Run Composer to install dependencies  \
+Run Composer to install dependencies inside the cmder window  \
+If you have permission issues use the windows subsystem temrinal to delete project_root/vendor directory \
 `composer install` or `php -d memory_limit=-1 /usr/local/bin/composer install` @todo add windows path

 ## Step ten: Use BLT to configure your environment
-() cd /sites/dev-assessment/docroot \
+If you have BLT installed globally with cmder you can run () cd /sites/dev-assessment/docroot \
 () run `blt vm` \
 () y \